rm511130/MarkLogic/nginx/README.md

 # NGINX container to manage ingress/access to each MarkLogic node

-- A few commands are necessary to set-up the Nginx image:
+- A few commands are necessary to create an Nginx Ingress image:

 ```
 cd /work/marklogic/nginx